 How to Protect Bulbs from Squirrel Damage

-You can use a combination of spray and granules when planting bulbs.
-Thoroughly spray bulbs with I Must Garden Squirrel Repellent, let dry and then plant as usual.
-You can mix some granular repellent in with the soil as you plant and finish with a sprinkling of repellent on the top of the soil when done.
+Use a combination of spray and granules when planting bulbs.
+Thoroughly spray with I Must Garden Squirrel Repellent, let dry, and then plant as usual.
+You can also combine granular repellent with the soil as you plant and finish with a sprinkling on top when done.

 How to Protect Seedlings from Squirrel Damage

-I Must Garden Squirrel Repellent can also be used to keep squirrels from uprooting and damaging plants in pots.
-Newly planted seedlings are often prime targets.
-How often have you planted some pansies in a pot on a deck or porch only to find a shallow hole in the soil and the pansies left withering on the ground.
-Prevent squirrels from such destructive behavior by spraying your plants or sprinkling the soil with I Must Garden.
-Both products may be used together for even greater control.
+How often have you planted some pansies in a pot and placed them on a deck or porch, only to find a shallow hole in the soil and the pansies left withering on the ground?
+Newly planted seedlings are prime targets for hungry squirrels.
+Prevent this destructive behavior by protecting your plants with I Must Garden Squirrel Repellent Ready-to-Use Spray or sprinkling the soil with I Must Garden Squirrel Repellent Granular.
+Use both together for even greater control!